engagementgamelab/Community-PlanIt-Public/README.md

 __A game about your neighborhood.__

+# Notes #
+Things marked with a TODO need to be done.
+This is also the section for messages to fix or are strange.

+is_staff in the auth_users table denote admin.
+Figure out the is_staff vs. is_superuser denotes.
+Can either be eleminated? -BMH

 # Overview #
 Community PlanIt is written using Python(Django) and JavaScript(jQuery).
 It has evolved over the course of the half year development which has led to some naming inconsistencies which will be noticable immediately.
 For example, instances are 1:1 to neighborhoods in